Happy (belated) Mothers Day to any moms out there and a special shout-out to my mom who (in my opinion) is the best mom ever!!!

 Ty Remington, a member of the PEAK rescue team - has been in love with Brette Arnold from the moment he first laid eyes on her and it broke his heart that she left him without saying goodbye.
 Now that he found her again, he is shocked at how different Brette is from the way she was a year ago.
 He knew that she had some major health issues, but he was not prepared for her super-short hair or how thin she looked.
 He tries to show her that it does not matter what the sickness has done or taken away from her, that she is still priceless to him and to God.
 However no matter what he does, she seems determined to push him out of her life and face her battles alone.
 Anyway, right now his focus has to be on finding and rescuing the tornado survivors.
 As a member of the PEAK rescue team, he is tasked with going out to search not only for the missing teenagers but also their Team Leader Chet King.
 Tyler feels now more then ever, that he has to prove himself not only to Brette, but also to his team because of an incident that happened in the past.
 Will Tyler's lead be enough to locate the remaining survivors or will it be too late?

 Will Brette ever let Tyler past her emotional defenses?

 Will her fears keep her from having a relationship with the one person she wanted one from the most?

 So what did I think?

-Readers, if you want to check out any of Mrs. Suzanne's books, Here is the link:
+If you want to check out this series or any of Susan May Warren's other books: Here is the link!

 Happy Reading :)